-Following the Eat Smart Disposition and BreatheWay Sale, Curation Foods retains its O Olive and Yucatan businesses, and the Company retains its Lifecore business.
+Following the Eat Smart Disposition, as well as the BreatheWay and Yucatan sales subsequent to fiscal year end, Curation Foods retains its O Olive business, and the Company retains its Lifecore business.

 As a result of the Eat Smart Disposition, the Company met the requirements of ASC 205-20, to report the results of the Eat Smart business as a discontinued operation.
 Accordingly, the operating results for the Eat Smart business have therefore been reclassified as a discontinued operation within these consolidated financial statements.